Age Limit and Opening Hours

 We open term time from 8.30 am until 1:00pm on Monday, Tuesday, Wednesday, Thursday and Friday.
 You can choose whether your child starts at 8.30 or 9.15 am.

-We are also open on Tuesdays, Thursdays and Fridays until 2.45pm.
-From September 2017, Tuesday and Thursday afternoons only.
+We are also open on Tuesdays and Thursdays until 2.45pm.

 For more details on term times and events see our calendar.